 These rugged cats were built for the outdoors and retain some of those qualities.
 For instance, many Siberian cats love water—so don't be surprised if your cat follows you into the shower or bath to play!
 He'll also love exploring the world on a harness or lounging in the sun from his catio.

-"Siberians need to be brushed at least 3 times per week to prevent a matted coat," says Natalie L. Marks, DVM, CVJ, Blum Animal Hospital, Chicago, Ill.
+"Siberians need to be brushed at least three times per week to prevent a matted coat," says Natalie L. Marks, DVM, CVJ, Blum Animal Hospital, Chicago, Ill.
 "They rarely need bathing because they have a triple coat that's water-resistant."

-"They are VERY athletic and need both physical and mental exercise," Marks says.
+"They are very athletic and need both physical and mental exercise," Marks says.

 Siberian cats are incredibly smart and easily trained to use a scratching post and litter box.
 Because these cats are somewhat on the larger end of medium-sized, make sure their litter box is big enough for them to comfortably do their business.
 You can even train your Siberian to do a trick or two!

 "The biggest genetic risk with this breed is a slightly higher risk of hypertrophic cardiomyopathy, otherwise known as HCM," Marks says.
 "This is a condition in which the heart muscle enlarges and becomes less functional."

-Reputable breeders will screen for health issues in your kitten, but it's important to have them screened regularly into adulthood.
+Reputable breeders will screen for health issues in your kitten, but it's important to have them tested regularly into adulthood.
 HCM and other health problems can go undetected until later in your cat's life.

 Over the centuries, these wild, long-haired cats became domesticated, turning to human homes for refuge from the unforgiving Siberian winters.
 People gladly welcomed these loving cats for their sharp mousing abilities and sweet temperament.